-Pulling Feathers and Styptic Powder
+Blood Feathers in Birds: Pulling Feathers vs. Styptic Powder

 A blood, or "pin" feather, is a newly growing feather that tends to be very painful.
-They can be identified by the bulbous, thick shape and the blood that is visibly flowing within it.
-It is entirely normal for any bird to have these feathers, especially during molting season.
+This type of feather can be identified by its bulbous, thick shape, and the blood that is visibly flowing within it.
+It is entirely normal for any bird to have one, especially during molting season.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.